 I’m indecisive when it comes to what I want to eat, especially in the wintertime.
-I’ve found I tend to crave something warm at night (especially in my chilly New York City apartment), so I usually whip up some version of red chili or soup—until I saw some delicious-looking white chili recipes online.
-It all sounded so appealing: Some versions were creamy, some cheesy, others had chicken, some had pork, while others were vegetarian and packed with seasonal veggies.
+I tend to crave something warm at night (especially in my chilly New York City apartment), so I'd usually whip up some version of red chili or soup—until I saw some delicious-looking white chili recipes online.
+It all sounded so appealing: some versions were creamy, some cheesy, others had chicken, some had pork, while others were vegetarian and packed with seasonal veggies.

 I’m not going to lie, I love red sauce of all types—my Italian mother served most of her dishes in a marinara sauce—but sometimes it’s nice to change things up to avoid getting yourself into a food rut.
 What I particularly like about a white sauce is that you are often better able to taste the nuances—you're not just comparing a chunky tomato sauce to a slightly creamier one.

 We searched high and low to find some of the top white chili recipes out there—from white bean and pumpkin to vegetarian with chickpeas.
 Get ready for a warm bowl of goodness.

 Just because fall is over doesn’t mean you can’t infuse your dishes with some pumpkin flavor.
 This chili with White Great Northern beans, diced sugar pumpkin, onion, chilies, kale, and shredded pork will do just that.
 And if you can’t find pumpkin near you when you want to make it?
 Butternut squash makes an awesome substitute.

 This white chicken chili is anything but boring.
 It owes its yumminess to a rich, creamy broth that comes from combining cornmeal and milk (who knew?).
 And when it comes to spice, there’s no lack of it here.
 Jalapeño, diced green chilies, chili powder, and cayenne pepper have got you covered.